Overview

 Fees may be negotiable at the sole discretion of the Adviser.
 Fees are charged on a

-the advisory fee is based.
-If authorized by the client, fees will be billed to the client’s
+(unless other arrangements are made).
+If authorized by the Client, fees will be billed

-account(s) at the custodian within 10 days of quarter end.
-Otherwise, clients will be
+to the Client’s account(s) at the custodian within 10 days of quarter-end.
+Otherwise,

-billed directly for the management fee.
-Fees will be assessed pro rata in the event
+Clients will be billed directly for the Management Fee.
+Fees will be assessed pro rata

-the advisory agreement is executed at any time other than the first day of a calendar
+in the event the Advisory Agreement is executed at any time other than the first day

 The stated minimum dollar value of assets for opening and/or maintaining Advisory